hiejulia/hibernate-springboot/README.md

 + Event : Each department have events (tech event, party event, travel event, sports event ) for company

 + User : Employee

++ Appointment: Each user / employee can book an appointment with the appointment room
+    + GET `/v1/api/appointments` : get all current appointments from the company
+    + POST `/v1/api/appointments` : user create new appointment
+    + GET `/v1/api/appointments/users/{userId}` : get all appointment by user id
+    + GET `/v1/api/appointments/{appointmentId}`: user confirm the apppointment

 + Meeting :